 Social Media Guidelines

-Social media may be used by Houston Community College administrative staff for business related purposes subject to the restrictions set forth in this policy.
+Social media may be used by Houston Community College administrative staff for business related purposes subject to the restrictions set forth in these guidelines.
 These restrictions are intended to ensure compliance with legal and regulatory restrictions and privacy and confidentiality agreements.
 Social media includes items such as blogs, podcasts, discussion forums, and social networks.

-The purpose of this policy is to provide Houston Community College employees with requirements for participation in social media, including HCChosted social media, and in nonHouston Community College social media in which the employee's Houston Community College affiliation is known, identified, or presumed.
+The purpose of these guidelines is to provide Houston Community College employees with requirements for participation in social media, including HCChosted social media, and in nonHouston Community College social media in which the employee's Houston Community College affiliation is known, identified, or presumed.

 Blog - short for "Web log," a site that allows an individual or group of individuals to share a running log of events and personal insights with online audiences.